NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.4-cloud-identity.md

 - reporting
 - Directory Management

+How it works:

+- create an account for each user and group
+- use IAM to manage access to resources
+- use Cloud Identity to federate identities with other identity providers like `Active Directory`

 ## Device Management

 Lets people in any organization access organization data from mobile data while maintaining security.
 Employees can access data from wherever they are from their device.